BioSense-AI/BioSense-AI-Web-Server/README.md

 Interface(vitesense v1) for BioSense-AI pocket computer.

 ###
-- webserver.py works now, to run on pi and goto ipaddress of pi:8000
+- webserver.py works now,
+    - run `python3 web_server.py` on preferred machine and you can access on your local network using `ip_of_hosted_machine:8000`

 ### todo
 - integrating all in main.py to run all functions in one command